 Once the building is raised to its original grade (or as near as possible), structural steel supports are placed on each pier.
-Steel shims are then used for fine tuning.
+Steel shims are then used for fine-tuning.
 This method of foundation repair allows for easy adjustment if ever there is a need.

 Upon completion of the job, the pier locations are back-filled and the excess soil is left behind to correct any drainage problems around the foundation.
 Or we can haul away the excess soil along with the debris from the job.
-Then we clean up your yard, repair concrete breakouts done to gain access to foundation where piers are installed, pressure wash driveways, patios, walkways, etc where work was done.
+Then we clean up your yard, repair concrete breakouts done to gain access to the foundation where piers are installed, and pressure wash driveways, patios, walkways, etc where work was done.

 WCK is fully insured with general liability and workers’ compensation and can furnish such certificates upon request

 - Which method of Foundation Repair Is Right For Your Home?